El Hormiguero: La Revuelta controversy

 Comedian David Broncano often gained social media attention for his show The Resistance on pay-per-view network Movistar Plus+ by attacking El Hormiguero for its perceived bias.
 While Broncano never threatened the show's success, due to being aired much later and on a pay TV channel, in 2024 Broncano swapped to TVE to launch a similar show called La revuelta, which competed in the ratings directly against El Hormiguero.
 Broncano's show was a success, and beat El Hormiguero, which had led the timeslot for ten straight years, in the ratings on its second day on air.

-El Hormiguero and La revuelta often exchanged tit-for-tat insults, with collaborator Juan del Val on El Hormiguero, a show perceived to have a right-wing political leaning, suggesting that Prime Minister Pedro Sánchez had chosen Broncano to counter EH's leadership in the ratings, saying "the problem is not Broncano, the problem is that La Moncloa wants to end Pablo Motos".
+El Hormiguero and La revuelta often exchanged tit-for-tat insults, with collaborator Juan del Val on El Hormiguero, a show perceived to have a right-wing political leaning, suggesting that Prime Minister Pedro Sánchez had chosen Broncano to counter EHs leadership in the ratings, saying "the problem is not Broncano, the problem is that La Moncloa wants to end Pablo Motos".

 On 21 November 2024, David Broncano announced that he would not be able to interview that day's guest, 2024 MotoGP World Championship champion Jorge Martín, who was already in the programme's dressing room, because he had been pressured to go on El Hormiguero first.
 Due to being unable to broadcast the interview with Martín (which was shot nonetheless, but later lost) on that date, La revuelta chose to air twelve minutes of dialogue-free footage from a documentary on the bellow of a deer instead.
 Pablo Motos claimed that it was "a misunderstanding" and that the controversy was an example of "journalistic malpractice".

 In 2025, El Hormiguero conclusively regained its leadership of the ratings ahead of Broncano's show.